Edem (rapper): Second album: Mass Production (2011)

 Mass Production was to be a transition from his first.
-The album, he said, holds a mixture of unique beats produced by various engineers including hammer.
+The album, he said, holds a mixture of unique beats produced by various engineers including Hammer.
 Edem says, "...It basically is a transition from me being an artiste with a first album and now trying to put music out that will be appealing to everybody that has supported me.
 Now the album is Mass Production because it is going to be made easily available and affordable to everybody in a sphere of life in the country."
 In an interview with Peacefmonline.com, Edem disclosed that his favorite song on the album is "Kate" the only track produced by Hammer of The Last Two.
 "Anytime I hear that song it reminds me of my beginning", he said.
 On why he decided to drop Ayigbe from his name, he said "This has nothing to do with image crisis."

 "The intention of Volta Regime’ as an album was to make a statement for my region to be respected...this statement was to make everybody know that you can use your dialect and sell anywhere across the world and in doing that I wanted to also make sure the people from my region take pride when they are derogatorily called Ayigbe people or anything."

 "Two years along the line after executing ‘Volta Regime’, I know a lot of people who take pride in the name now", he explained.
 He said the purpose of using Ayigbe has been fulfilled hence his decision to stick to only Edem which is still an Ewe name.

 His videos include "Delaila" ft M.I, "The One remix" ft Sway, "Only in Ghana", "Wicked" and "Bad" ft Coded (4x4), Koene, "Over Again remix" and "Not on my level (heyba)", which featured on BET 106 &Park, ChannelOTV and TraceTv.
-"Not on My Level? reached 49th position on Reflexfm Urban top100 chart in Netherlands.
+"Not on My Level? reached 49th position on Reflexfm Urban top100 chart in the Netherlands.